Symonds Yat

 Landowners cannot normally restrict CRoW access on the basis of hazards arising from natural features in the landscape.

-Thanks to a Freedom of Information request submitted by a climber the BMC have been able to see the report on which the current closures are predicated.
-As was expected this report makes the obvious point that these rocks as a natural feature of the landscape are prone to continual erosion, which by nature cannot be predicted with total certainty, whilst highlighting which areas appear most and least prone to further erosion.
-It then goes on to state that these non specific risk are unacceptable ones for climbers to take anywhere on the crag, even at the lowest risk areas and on this basis the whole crag should be restricted until this can be remedied.
+Following a Freedom of Information request submitted by a climber the BMC have been able to see the report on which the current closures are based.
+The report outlines that these rocks as a natural feature of the landscape are prone to continual erosion, which by nature cannot be predicted with total certainty, whilst highlighting which areas appear most and least prone to further erosion.
+It then goes on to state that these risks are unacceptable ones for climbers to take anywhere on the crag, and on this basis the whole crag should be restricted until this can be remedied.
 These are facts that are known to rock climbers and are worked with to a greater or lesser extent on all crags.
-Therefore the commission and use of a publicly unavailable geotechnical risk assessment as justification for an open ended blanket ban by a major landowner represents a serious precedent for crag access generally.
+As such the BMC consider the commission and use of this sort of risk assessment as justification for an open ended full ban by a major landowner to represent a serious precedent for crag access generally.
+The BMC does not consider the current restriction justified or proportionate.

-Efforts are ongoing to challenge this decision and gain at least partial crag opening through addressing specific concerns where these can be justified.
+Efforts are ongoing to challenge this decision and gain at least partial crag opening through addressing specific concerns where these can be justified. *The case number quoted by FE here is incorrect.
+The correct case reference number is 202400132

 Note the bird restriction on White Wall is still valid please do not climb in this sector after 1st March